jayceeasparagus/C-Based-Interpreted-Programming-Language/README.md

 The program uses a lexer to make tokens, parser that uses ast for structure, eval to run the parsed program, and env for stack-based scoping variables.

-To run the compiler, get the executable and run: "./jh <filepathofyourprogram>"
+To run the compiler, get the executable and run: "./jh 'file_path'"